-To create a club, click the "Create a Club" button at the top right of the same club search page.
-Enter the information in the fields provided.
-If you make a public club, anyone will be able to join.
-Only club Owners and Administrators can invite athletes to invite-only clubs or approve requests from athletes wanting to become members.
 Keep in mind that invite-only Clubs are not invisible to non-members; they only require admin permission to join.
 However, recent activity, discussions, and private group events will be hidden from non-members.
-Please note that if you create a club, you will become the club Owner - with the distinction between Owner and Administrator being that Club Owners can not leave the club (until they pass on their Owner title to another member). *Please note Clubs can only be created via the Strava website, not the mobile apps.
+Please note that if you create a club, you will become the Club Owner.
+Unlike Administrators, Club Owners cannot leave the club until they pass on their Owner title to another member.

 The Recent Activity section shows an Activity Feed for club members' activities - keep in mind that this will only show the activities corresponding to the club's sport.
 The Members section will show you a full list of the club's members, their 'status' as an Administrator or Owner, and if applicable, allow you to invite new members to join.
 Finally, the Discussion section provides a message board for you to plan group activities, discuss routes, etc.